MARKET READINESS ASSISTANCE MRA GRANT CONSULTANCY

 - Eligible companies can apply for a MRA grant and EDG simultaneously if it is not for the same scope of work/services/activities.

-MRA GRANT ELIGIBILITY
+KEY MRA GRANT ELIGIBILITY REQUIREMENTS

 Like the Enterprise Development Grant (EDG) or most Singapore government grants, for that matter, the company applying for the MRA grant should meet the following criteria: